 Holiday birthdays horrors

 This phenomenon isn’t restricted to Christmas though as many people are unhappily celebrating a holiday birthday.
-Halloween birthdays with creepy themed presents and hobgoblins running down the street knocking on doors.
-Valentine’s birthdays filled with love heart teddy bears and chocolates in heart shaped boxes, made even worse if you are single.
+Halloween birthdays with creepy-themed presents and hobgoblins running down the street knocking on doors.
+Valentine’s birthdays filled with love heart teddy bears and chocolates in heart-shaped boxes, made even worse if you are single.
 New Year’s birthdays when everyone is too busy getting drunk and making promises they won’t keep.

 I can remember as a kid having experienced this once when I was unlucky enough to have my birthday fall on Easter.
 Everyone was busy getting ready in bunny outfits to hunt Easter eggs, and I was feeling forgotten and that my birthday never really happened.

-Each of these major holidays would really suck to share your birthday on, but I have to say that the Christmas birthday has to the be the worst.
+Each of these major holidays would really suck to share your birthday on, but I have to say that the Christmas birthday has to be the worst.
 I don’t just mean a birthday on Christmas day, but also the surrounding week or two.
-The entire time is strewn with troublesome dates like Christmas Eve, the boxing day post-christmas stupor, and the recovery period before people hit New Year’s Eve.
+The entire time is strewn with troublesome dates like Christmas Eve, the boxing day post-Christmas stupor, and the recovery period before people hit New Year’s Eve.
 Every year, I not only have to navigate the holiday waters, but also ensure that my son’s birthday doesn’t get forgotten under a pile of Christmas paper.

 Everyone forgets your kid’s birthday during Christmastime